-- provide information that helps you understand what you have to do and when you have to do it. - provide information that clearly explains the taxes, duties, exemptions, allowances, reliefs and tax credits that we are responsible for
+• provide information that helps you understand what you have to do and when you have to do it.

+• provide information that clearly explains the taxes, duties, exemptions, allowances, reliefs and tax credits that we are responsible for q Code of Practice 14

-- process the information you give us as quickly and accurately as we can - put mistakes right as soon as we can.
+• process the information you give us as quickly and accurately as we can

+• put mistakes right as soon as we can.